22 The Tectonic System

 Inclination and declination

 At any place on the surface of the Earth, the magnetic field has a direction relative to north, called a declination, and it has a steepness, known as the inclination.
 In most places that are far from the geomagnetic poles the declination is just a few degrees east or west of north.
 However, the inclination can be quite steep.
-As a result, if we were to use just a magnetized needle as a compass for navigation, we would find that it would point down into the ground quite steeply.
+As a result, if we were to use just a magnetized needle as a compass for navigation, we would find that it would point down into the ground quite steeply, except at the Equator.

 Variation of inclination with latitude.
+The bubbles show the orientation of a magnetic needle in the cockpit of an aircraft.
 The aircraft at the equator experiences a horizontal magnetic field, but elsewhere the inclination varies with latitude.
 Modified by JWF Waldron from work By Designism – Own work, CC0, https://commons.wikimedia.org/w/index.php?curid=133322877

-In a real navigational compass this is compensated by a system of bearings and counterweights to make sure that the needle actually floats horizontally and points toward north.
+In a real navigational compass this is compensated by bearings and counterweights to make sure that the needle actually floats horizontally and points north.
 However, in principle, we can use that inclination to measure latitude.
 Inclination and latitude are related trigonometrically by the formula

 tan(I) = 2 tan(λ)